Festo-se/festo-cpx-io/docs/source/features/cpx_io.md

 The modules offer different functions but most of them have read_channel() and depending on the kind of module write_channel() as well as very individual configure functions.
 Read the [doc](https://festo.gitlab-pages.festo.company/electric-automation/remote-io/festo-cpx-io/) and have a look at the [examples](./examples) for more information.

 ### CPX-AP
-CPX-AP is a modular and lightweight IO system with IP65/IP67 protection. it
+CPX-AP is a modular and lightweight IO system with IP65/IP67 protection.
 - Can be adapted to Festo valve terminals
 - Highly flexible remote IO system with maximum performance
 - Parameterisable and scalable